-For the purpose of calculating the balance sheet equivalent of derivative transactions within capital requirements calculation Group makes use of off-balance sheet netting of derivative transactions with Citibank N.A.
+For the purpose of calculating the balance sheet equivalent of derivative transactions within capital requirements calculation Group recognizes contractual compensation ("close-out netting") with respect to off-balance sheet derivative transactions with Citibank N.A.
 (London Branch).
-Such transactions are covered by frame agreement ISDA Master Agreement between Bank Handlowy w Warszawie S.A. and Citibank N.A..
+Such transactions are covered by frame agreement ISDA Master Agreement between Bank Handlowy w Warszawie S.A. and Citibank N.A.

-The basis for use of compensation was to fulfill the legal and formal terms referred to in par.
-75 of Annex 16 to the KNF Resolution 76/2010, which must be met in order to consider the contractual compensating as risk limiting.
+The basis for recognition of contractual compensation was to fulfill the legal and formal terms referred to in par.
+75 of Annex 16 to the KNF Resolution on capital adequacy, which must be met in order to consider the contractual compensation as risk mitigant.